decasppereira/ALC-21-22/README.md

 python src/project.py < instances_p1_small/enunciado1.wps  > solution.txt
 ```

 Afterwards, comparison between our solution and the available optimal solution can be done.
-For the example above, comparing the solution.txt file with instances_p1_small/enunciado1.out returns True,
-so our solution is the optimal one.
+For the example above, comparing both solution.txt file and input's corresponding output (enunciado1.out, in our case) can be done.
+If they are both equal, then our solution is the optimal one.